A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Introduction

-In summary, this paper proposes a Cross-Hierarchical Multi-Feature Fusion Network based on a multiscale encoder–decoder architecture.
-The proposed CHMFFN consists of four key modules: (1) the Dual-Core Channel-Spatial Attention Module (DCCSA), (2) the Multiscale Encoder-Decoder Module (MSED), (3) the Spectral-Temporal Change Feature Learning Module (STCFL), and (4) the Advanced Feature Adaptive Fusion Module (AFAF).
-Among these, the DCCSA and MSED jointly form the spectral–temporal multiscale feature extraction subnetwork.
+In summary, this paper proposes a cross-hierarchical difference feature fusion network based on a multiscale encoder–decoder architecture.
+The proposed CHDFFN consists of four key modules: (1) the dual-core channel-spatial attention module (DCCSA), (2) the multiscale encoder-decoder module (MSED), (3) the spatial-spectral change feature learning module (SSCFL), and (4) the advanced feature adaptive fusion module (AFAF).
+Among these, the DCCSA and MSED jointly form the spatial-spectral multiscale feature extraction subnetwork.
 Specifically, DCCSA is designed to identify salient feature channels and emphasize informative spatial regions, while MSED captures hierarchical multiscale representations from hyperspectral data.
-Subsequently, STCFL is employed to jointly model spectral, spatial, and temporal dependencies, and AFAF adaptively fuses the extracted features to generate discriminative and change-sensitive representations.
-The main contributions of this work are summarized as follows: \begin{enumerate} \item A DCCSA Module is proposed to dynamically assign attention weights across spectral channels and spatial regions.
-This module emphasizes task-relevant features through a hierarchical attention mechanism, thereby enhancing the model’s ability to focus on salient information and improving the accuracy of feature representation.
+Subsequently, SSCFL is employed to jointly model spectral, spatial, and temporal dependencies, and AFAF adaptively fuses the extracted features to generate discriminative and change-sensitive representations.
+The main contributions of this work are summarized as follows: \begin{itemize} \item A DCCSA module is proposed to dynamically allocate attention weights between spectral channels and spatial regions.
+By emphasizing task-relevant features through a hierarchical attention mechanism, this module enhances the model's ability to focus on salient information.

-\item A spectral–temporal multiscale feature extraction subnetwork is designed to extract discriminative spectral–temporal features from bi-temporal HSI.
-An encoder–decoder architecture is employed as the backbone, where multiscale convolutional modules are integrated to expand the receptive field.
-Furthermore, residual connections and skip connections embedded with channel–spatial attention (CSA) modules are introduced to effectively fuse contextual information and enhance feature representation.
+\item A spatial-spectral multiscale feature extraction subnetwork is designed to extract discriminative spatial-spectral features from bi-temporal hyperspectral images.
+The encoder-decoder architecture is adopted as the backbone, in which a multiscale convolution module is integrated to expand the receptive field.
+Furthermore, residual connections are introduced and a dual-core channel-spatial attention module is embedded to effectively fuse contextual information and enhance feature representation.

-\item The proposed spectral–temporal (ST) change feature learning module aims to effectively learn and integrate bi-temporal differential representations.
-Specifically, by leveraging cross-temporal fusion and deep feature interaction, this module further enhances the model’s ability to capture subtle changes in HSI.
+\item The proposed SSCFL module aims to effectively learn and integrate bi-temporal differential feature representations.
+Specifically, it focuses on the change correlation between spatial-spectral features and the temporal dimension, learning the essential differential features of bi-temporal hyperspectral images to provide multiscale spatial-spectral differential representations for subsequent change detection, thus further enhancing the model's ability to capture subtle changes in hyperspectral images.